quantinium3/obsidian/quantinium/University/Data_Mining/Module_1/WareHouse_Schema.md

 title: WareHouse Schema
 ---

 Data warehouse schemas are the logical blueprints that define how data is organized and stored within a data warehouse.
-They structure the relationships between tables to optimize storage and querying, especially for analytical tasks like reporting, business intelligence, and data mining.
+They structure the relationships between tables to optimize storage and querying.
 Unlike operational databases (which often use normalized schemas for efficiency in transactions), data warehouse schemas prioritize fast retrieval and analysis of large datasets.
 The two most common schemas in data warehousing are the **Star Schema** and the **Snowflake Schema**, with a less common variant being the **Galaxy Schema**.

 ## Star Schema
 The star schema is the simplest and most widely used data warehouse schema.